 Welcome to Johnny's Shotgun Chokes and Forcing Cones...

-Twenty years ago, I was confident that lengthening the forcing cone worked but, in the beginning, most of the evidence that I had was just based on my own testing.
-Now, with 20 years of customer feedback from lengthening and polishing hundreds of forcing cones, the evidence is overwhelming that this forcing cone thing does work.
-I still make it a habit to check the forcing cone on each barrel that comes in for choke work to see if it has been lengthened.
-If it has not, I always mention it to the customer because not everyone is familiar with it, but this has changed drastically over the years.
+Thirty years ago I was confident that lengthening the forcing cone worked but, in the beginning, most of the evidence that I had was just based on my own testing.
+Now, with 30 years of customer feedback from lengthening and polishing hundreds of forcing cones, the evidence is overwhelming that this forcing cone thing does work.
+I make it a habit to check the forcing cone on each barrel that comes in for choke work to see if it has a short or long forcing cone.
+If it is short and they are having me install choke tubes to enhance the shotgun's versatility it makes sense to improve the pattern by lengthening the forcing cone while I have the barrel in my hands.
+They almost always opt to have it done.
+By installing tubes and lengthening the forcing cone they are getting a vast upgrade in versatility and performance.

-Many of my new customers get my number from a friend or from someone at some type of competition like card shoots or trap and skeet clubs.
-My customers are my biggest promoters and I've learned a lot from them over the years.
-Many of them will call me to tell me how my work improved their patterns.
+Many of my customers get my number from a friend or from someone at some type of competition like card shoots or trap and skeet clubs.
+I've learned a lot from my customers over the years.
 There are guys out there that do such extensive patterning that it is almost a second hobby.
 These are the guys that, over the years, have helped educate me as to how my work affects their patterns, much more than I could ever learn by my own testing.

 Below I will explain the forcing cone, what it does and how it can be modified to improve the performance of a shotgun.